Planning a Trip to the Edinburgh Fringe

-By Imogen Sarre
+By Imogen Sarre and Spencer Rust

 There are many reasons to become addicted to the Edinburgh Fringe Festival.
 Repeat attenders are drawn back year after year to its buzz, its celebratory attitude to innovation, and the life-affirming spirit of communality it fosters.

-Were pretty sure that the extraordinary variety of shows and talent on offer would turn any first timer into a lifelong devotee, but were also aware that attempting to navigate the Fringe without insider knowledge can seem a tad overwhelming to the uninitiated.
+We're pretty sure that the extraordinary variety of shows and talent on offer would turn any first timer into a lifelong devotee, but we're also aware that attempting to navigate the Fringe without insider knowledge can seem a tad overwhelming to the uninitiated.

-about what to expect from the Festival and how best to plan for it.
-(If you want advice about what to see and do when you're up there, check out our Edinburgh Fringe Top Tips blog post)
+So, here are our top tips about what to expect from the Festival and how best to plan for it.
+(If you want advice about what to see and do when you're up there, check out our Edinburgh Fringe Top Tips blog post.)

 Benefits of going at the start

 of the Festival:

 - Shows often have cheaper tickets for their first few performances and there are lots of 2 for 1 offers flapping around.